MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 3. Tests

+3.0 Linting with phpstan
+Code quality was checked with phpstan and WP extensions 'szepeviktor/phpstan-wordpress' and 'phpstan/extension-installer'.
+Level 5 is OK except 19 remaining Errors.
+These were carefully reviewed and regarded as OK.
+Command: php .\vendor\phpstan\phpstan\phpstan analyse classes inc .\wp_wpcat_json_rest.php --memory-limit 1G

 3.1.
 Unit-Tests
 No unit test at all.
 I know that is necessary, but for the moment I concentrated on system tests.
+Furthermore IMO this is not usefull if designer and tester are the same person.
+Almost 100% of the errors are wrong or incomplete understanding of WP functions.
+A mock with brain-monkey or whatever would result in a wrong mock because my understanding of the
+WP function is wrong.
+So, no unit tests, I regard it as inefficient for a one-person-approach.

 3.2.
 Integration Test
 Well, IMO this is mainly the (de-)installation procedure for the plugins.
 Tested manually.
 Works

 3.3 System Test
-GOOD NEWS: The plugin is now 'completely' tested with a new python test suite (PTS).
-The PTS uses pytest and a bunch of other python modules that have to be available.
+The plugin is now 'completely' system tested with a new python test suite (PTS).
+The PTS uses pytest and a bunch of other python modules that have to be installed in the Python environment.
 I tried to reach a 'branch coverage' of 100% concerning the functional branches.
 It's almost impossible to test the paths that were implemented for very special errors on the server (domain of unit tests).
 The testdata contains *.webp and *.jpg files with different sizes.
 The use cases are 'upload image file', 'change metadata', 'change mime type', 'update image file', 'create posts (Gutenberg: image, gallery, image-with-text )' and 'delete'.
 Tests were conducted on a local and remote site.
 Additionally I checked the results of query monitor for every REST-request that uses a function from me.
 No PHP-errors at all.
 So, all tests passed.
 I could not claim a code coverage of 100% or even a test coverage of 100%.
 That is almost impossible.
-I concentrated on the main uses cases, as stated above and that is much, much better than manual testing like before.

 3.3.1 How to repeat the system test
 - Install an empty, new WP site